probbi/TryHackMe-SOC1-Lab-Notes/README.md

 The goal is to document what I’ve learned, strengthen my cybersecurity knowledge, and build a practical portfolio others can follow.

->[!NOTE]
-The author is now spreading his wings in cybersecurity and making friends with scripting and Phython.
-He loves Linux and penguins and is interested in information technology and likes to tinker with internet networks.

 ## 🔗 Related Project

 Check out my lightweight PCAP analysis tool built in Python: